 - Understanding the role of psychology in the experience of illness.
 Ex- Understanding the psychological consequences of illness could help to alleviate symptoms such as pain, nausea, vomiting, anxiety and depression.

 - Evaluating the role of psychology in the treatment of illness.
 Ex- Changing behaviour and reducing stress could reduce the chances of a further heart attack.

-- Putting this theory into practice.
+- Aim of health psychology is to Put this theory into practice.

 Ogden, J. (2017).
 Health psychology: A textbook (4th ed.).McGraw Hill Education.